Shynixn/MCCoroutine/docs/wiki/docs/coroutine.md

     ```kotlin
     fun foo(location: Location)) {
-        plugin.launch(plugin.regionDispatcher(location), CoroutineStart.UNDISPATCHED) {
+        plugin.launch {
+            // Always make your you are on your personal plugin main thread.

+            val resultBlockType = withContext(plugin.regionDispatcher(location)) {
-            // The correct thread for the given location without delay, if the thread was correct before calling plugin.launch.
+                // In Folia, this will be the correct thread for the given location

-            val result = withContext(Dispatchers.IO) {
-                  // Perform operations asynchronously.
-                "Playxer is Max"
+                // In Bukkit, this will be the main thread.
+                getTypeOfBlock()
             }

-           // The correct thread for the given location.
-            println(result) // Prints 'Player is Max'
+            myBlockTypeList.add(resultBlockType)

+            withContext(plugin.asyncDispatcher) {
+                // save myBlockTypeList to file.
+            }
         }
     }
     ```